adaedra/jobhub/README.md

 I used RSpec as test framework as it seemed to be the one used for the challenge.
 I tend to prefer RSpec though because of a more complete interface and strong guidelines.

+To this, I added Capybara and Selenium to system tests, to perform tests in a real environment with JavaScript enabled to test the public site, using a simple scenario.
+For tests, I tend to reserve high-level tests to complete scenarios representing most common cases, and complete for corner-cases with low-level tests.

 During the development, the project was saved on the Azure DevOps platform, and I used the provided CI to have automated tests.
 No strong reason other than preference.

 I added a Docker Compose file to have an easier setup of a development environment.